bournewang/install_hadoop/README.md

-# Install and configure Hadoop & other components
+# Install Hadoop and related components

-## Configure Hosts
+## 1. Configure Hosts
 Let's assume you have 3 hosts  hadoop001/hadoop002/hadoop003, and configured access each other with ssh key(withput entering password).

 If not, do as following steps.